-The TOE offers Biometric authentication through the Face ID service.
-To use Face ID, the User must set up the device so that a passcode is required to unlock it, and Passcode verification is required to be able to perform any modifications to the Biometrics setting.
-Access to the face enrollment and the setting for enabling Biometrics for Apple Pay (and Apple Cash), is gated by this Passcode verification (FIA\UAU.2, FDP\ACC.2/Authentication\SFP and FDP\ACF.1/Authentication\SFP).
-A User can enroll an alternate appearance for Face ID, for a total of two enrollments.
+The TOE offers Biometric authentication through the Touch ID service.
+To use Touch ID, the User must set up the device so that a passcode is required to unlock it, and Passcode verification is required to be able to perform any modifications to the Biometrics setting.
+Access to the fingerprint enrollment and the setting for enabling Biometrics for Apple Pay (and Apple Cash), is gated by this Passcode verification (FIA\UAU.2, FDP\ACC.2/Authentication\SFP and FDP\ACF.1/Authentication\SFP).
+A User can enroll up to 5 fingerprints for Touch ID.